HiteshRock23/PromptHub/CONTRIBUTING.md

    - `task` → What the AI should do
    - `categories` → Tags for organization
    - `rating` → Your suggested usefulness (1–10)
+   - 'author' - your name

 3. **Clarity**
    - Keep prompts **clear, concise, and reusable**.
    - Avoid personal data, offensive, or biased content.
+   - “Please include an author field in your prompt file with your GitHub username or name for attribution.”

 ---